QGIS Trigger Workflow for Madagascar#

 Functionality of the Trigger Workflow#

-The Trigger Process concept is displayed in the following figure.
+The Trigger Process concept is displayed in the figure below.

 Trigger Input Data#